AlphaGenes/AlphaImpute2/peeling_notes.md

 Parallel
 --

 In order to parallelize the code, we take an approach similar to AlphaPeel.
 The overall idea is to find blocks of individuals who can be updated at the same time (in parallel) and perform those updates.
 In the context of peeling, we can break up individuals into discrete generations and perform updates on all of the individuals in the same generation at the same time.
-Like with AlphaPeel, we use a `ThreadPoolExecutor` to perform tasks in parallel, and use `numba`'s `nogil` flag to get around the global interpreter lock.
+Like with AlphaPeel, we use a `ThreadPoolExecutor` to perform tasks in parallel, and use `numba`'s `nogil` flag to get around python's global interpreter lock.

 Because of the overhead in crating threads, and calling `numba` functions, we split out the tasks in groups of full-sub families, which will be updated at the same time.
 Because a given parent can be a parent of multiple families (but an offspring can only be an offspring of one family), we set the genotypes for the parents separately in a non-parallel mode.
 A complete breakdown of the main steps (and parallelization) is given below: